+[BS] 805.4 Voluntary lateral force-resisting system alterations.
 Structural alterations that are intended exclusively to improve the lateral force-resisting system and are not required by other sections of this code shall not be required to meet the requirements of Section 1609 or Section 1613 of the International Building Code, provided that the following conditions are met:

-- 1. The capacity of existing structural elements required to resist forces is not reduced; - 2.
-The lateral loading to existing structural elements is not increased either beyond its capacity or more than 10 percent; - 3-2.
-New structural elements are detailed and connected to the existing or new structural elements as required by the International Building Code for new construction; - 4-3.
-New or relocated nonstructural elements are detailed and connected to existing or new structural elements as required by the International Building Code V for new construction; and - 5 4.A dangerous condition as defined in this code is not created.
-Voluntary alterations to lateral forceresisting systems conducted in accordance with Appendix A and the referenced standards of this code shall be permitted.
+1. The capacity of existing structural systems to resist forces is not reduced.

+- 2. New structural elements are detailed and connected to existing or new structural elements as required by the International Building Code for new construction. - 3.
+New or relocated nonstructural elements are detailed and connected to existing or new structural elements as required by the International Building Code for new construction. - 4.
 The alterations do not create a structural irregularity as defined in ASCE 7 or make an existing structural irregularity more severe.

-SECTION 808 806 ELECTRICAL

-808.1 New installations.

-All newly Newly installed electrical equipment and wiring relating to work done in any work area shall comply with all applicable requirements of NFPA 70 except as provided for in Section 808.3 806.4.

-808.2 806.2 Existing installations.

-Existing wiring in all work areas in Group A-1, A-2, A-5, H and I occupancies shall be upgraded to meet the materials and methods requirements of Chapter 7.

-806.3 Health care facilities.
-In Group I-2 facilities, ambulatory care facilities and outpatient clinics, any added portion of an existing electrical system shall be required to meet installation and equipment requirements in NFPA 99.

-808.3 806.4 Residential occupancies.

-In Group R-2, R-3 and R-4 occupancies and buildings regulated by the International Residential Code, the requirements of Sections 808.3.1 806.4.1 through 808.3.7 806.4.7 shall be applicable only to work areas located within a dwelling unit.

-808.3.1 Enclosed areas.

-All enclosed Enclosed areas, other than closets, kitchens, basements, garages, hallways, laundry areas, utility areas, storage areas and bathrooms shall have a minimum of not fewer than two duplex receptacle outlets or one duplex receptacle outlet and one ceiling or wall-type lighting outlet.

-808.3.2 Kitchens.

-Kitchen areas shall have a minimum of not fewer than two duplex receptacle outlets.

-808.3.3 Laundry areas.

-Laundry areas shall have a minimum not fewer than of one duplex receptacle outlet located near the laundry equipment and installed on an independent circuit.

-808.3.4 Ground fault circuit interruption.

-Newly installed receptacle outlets shall be provided with ground fault circuit interruption as required by NFPA 70

-808.3.5 Minimum lighting outlets.

-At least Not fewer than one lighting outlet shall be provided in every bathroom, hallway, stairway, attached garage, and detached garage with electric power, and to illuminate outdoor entrances and exits.

-808.3.6 Utility rooms and basements.

-At least Not fewer than one lighting outlet shall be provided in utility rooms and basements where such spaces are used for storage or contain equipment requiring service.

-808.3.7 Clearance for equipment.

-Clearance for electrical service equipment shall be provided in accordance with the NFPA 70.
+- 806.1 New installations.
+Newly installed electrical equipment and wiring relating to work done in any work area shall comply with all applicable requirements of NFPA 70 except as provided for in Section 806.4. - 806.2 Existing installations.
+Existing wiring in all work areas in Group A-1, A-2, A-5, H and I occupancies shall be upgraded to meet the materials and methods requirements of Chapter 7. - 806.3 Health care facilities.
+In Group I-2 facilities, ambulatory care facilities and outpatient clinics, any added portion of an existing electrical system shall be required to meet installation and equipment requirements in NFPA 99. - 806.4 Residential occupancies.
+In Group R-2, R-3 and R-4 occupancies and buildings regulated by the International Residential Code, the requirements of Sections 806.4.1 through 806.4.7 shall be applicable only to work areas located within a dwelling unit. - 806.4.1 Enclosed areas.
+Enclosed areas, other than closets, kitchens, basements, garages, hallways, laundry areas, utility areas, storage areas and bathrooms shall have not fewer than two duplex receptacle outlets or one duplex receptacle outlet and one ceiling or wall-type lighting outlet. - 806.4.2 Kitchens.
+Kitchen areas shall have not fewer than two duplex receptacle outlets. - 806.4.3 Laundry areas.
+Laundry areas shall have not fewer than one duplex receptacle outlet located near the laundry equipment and installed on an independent circuit. - 806.4.4 Ground fault circuit interruption.
+Newly installed receptacle outlets shall be provided with ground fault circuit interruption as required by NFPA 70. - 806.4.5 Minimum lighting outlets.
+Not fewer than one lighting outlet shall be provided in every bathroom, hallway, stairway, attached garage and detached garage with electric power, and to illuminate outdoor entrances and exits. - 806.4.6 Utility rooms and basements.
+Not fewer than one lighting outlet shall be provided in utility rooms and basements where such spaces are used for storage or contain equipment requiring service. - 806.4.7 Clearance for equipment.
+Clearance for electrical service equipment shall be provided in accordance with NFPA 70.

-SECTION 809 MECHANICAL
+SECTION 807 MECHANICAL

-809.1 807.1 Reconfigured or converted spaces.

-All reconfigured Reconfigured spaces intended for occupancy and all spaces converted to habitable or occupiable space in any work area shall be provided with natural or mechanical ventilation in accordance with the International Mechanical Code.
+807.1 Reconfigured or converted spaces.
+Reconfigured spaces intended for occupancy and spaces converted to habitable or occupiable space in any work area shall be provided with natural or mechanical ventilation in accordance with the International Mechanical Code.

-Exception: Existing mechanical ventilation systems shall comply with the requirements of Section 809.2 807.2.
+Exception: Existing mechanical ventilation systems shall comply with the requirements of Section 807.2.